egarpor/nonpar/principal.md

 ## Registration

-Assistance is free and no registration is required.
+No prior registration is required.
+Attendance is free of charge.

 ## Organization